 Standard fluorescent tubes come in two primary types: T8 and T12.
 Each type has its own set of advantages and disadvantages.

-One primary difference between T8 and T12 fluorescent bulbs is the size of the bulbs and their bases.
-While both bulbs come in standard lengths, commonly four feet, the number 8 or 12 refers to the difference in the diameter of the bulb.
-T8 bulbs are eight eighths of one inch, or one inch in diameter, while T12 bulbs are twelve eighths and have a larger diameter of one and a half inches.
+One primary difference between T8 and T12 fluorescent tubes is the size of the tubes and their bases.
+While both bulbs come in standard lengths, commonly 4 feet, the designation of 8 or 12 refers to the difference in the diameter of the bulb.
+T8 bulbs are 8/8 inch (a full inch, in other words), while T12 bulbs are 12/8 of an inch in diameter — 1 1/2 inches.

-Another area in which these two bulbs differ is in their energy usage.
-A T8 bulb is 32 watts, while a T12 bulb is 40 watts.
-This makes the T8 bulb a more energy-efficient bulb to use.
+Another area in which these tubes differ is in their energy usage.
+A T8 tube is 32 watts, while a T12 tube is 40 watts.
+This makes the T8 a more energy-efficient tube to use.
 A government standard known as the Federal Minimum Energy Standard requires buildings to start using energy-efficient lighting, favoring the T8 over the T12.

-Both bulbs put out similar light output; although the T8 puts out slightly more light, the difference is not noticeable to the human eye.
-According to Philips, a maker of light bulbs and lighting equipment, a T8 bulb produces around 2600 lumens (the unit used to measure light output) while the T12 bulb puts out around 2520 lumens.
+Both T8 and T12 tubes have similar light output; although the T8 puts out slightly more light, the difference is not noticeable to the human eye.
+According to Philips, a large manufacturer of lighting equipment, a T8 bulb produces around 2,600 lumens, while the T12 bulb puts out around 2,520 lumens.

-Over time the bulbs begin to lose their intensity and brightness.
-T8 bulbs have a slower period of decrease, losing only 10 percent of their initial brightness after 7,000 hours of use.
-In comparison, T12 bulbs can lose 20 percent, or double the T8 lose, after the same number of hours.
+Over time, the bulbs begin to lose their intensity and brightness.
+T8 tubes have a slower period of decrease, losing only 10 percent of their initial brightness after 7,000 hours of use.
+In comparison, T12 tubes can lose 20 percent, or double the T8 loss, after the same number of hours.